 While it is comfortable, it's not our top recommendation for super long distances.
 Given the little cushion and protection overall, you will find your feet getting super sore over marathon or ultra-distances.
 That said, if you're seeking a shoe that is minimalist in style with an aggressive sole, this actually might be a great option.

-Selling for a retail price of $130, this is one of the lower value shoes tested.
+Selling for a retail price of $130, this has terrible value.
 While we love its performance, we fear for those with little money to spend on running shoes.
 In our testing period, the Evo Jawz provided to show wear and tear after the first five-mile run!
 The uppers began to shred away.

 After another twenty miles, we noticed the toe cap delaminating.
 After another ten miles, we saw the cushioning break down a touch.
 After running on a five-mile pavement stretch, one of the lugs broke off, with most of the lugs measuring one millimeter shorter under 100 miles.
 To top it off, the dye from the shoe bled onto our socks every time we wore them.
 Durability issue?
-We'll leave that up to you to decide.
-That said, buyer beware; we worry that the $130 may not get you far before your socks are stained and the material has broken down.
-That said, there weren't any huge failures of the design — just signs of durability problems.
+Ummm…yes.
+That said, buyer beware; we worry that the $130 may not get you far before your socks are stained and you have to buy a new pair.

-This Top Pick for Lightweight Design is our favorite for training runs and race days.
+This shoe stands out for the lightweight design that makes it race ready.
 The uber-sticky lugs provide great traction while the lightweight design makes it feel like you're not running at all!
-Just beware of potential durability issues and don't expect these babies to be waterproof!
+Just beware of durability issues that you will see and don't expect them to be waterproof!